niko-rodrigue/spi/EclipseSettings.md

   * Navigate to "Java Compiler/Annotation Processing/Factory Path"
   * Check the "Enable Project specific settings" checkbox
   * Press "Add Jar..." or "Add External Jar..." to choose the jar file.
+    * The jar file to use can be found in the jsbml source tree at trunk/core/lib/spi-full-0.2.4.jar.
   * After this, the Properties window should look like this:

 > ![Eclipse Project Setting2](https://raw.githubusercontent.com/niko-rodrigue/spi/master/eclipse-project-settings2.png)